chaoxue-gwas/tDESE/README.md

 # 🧠 Analysis Code for Age-Specific Genetic Mechanisms of Neuropsychiatric Disorders Using the tDESE Framework

 This repository contains code for analyzing the **age-dependent genetic mechanisms** of neuropsychiatric disorders using the **tDESE framework**.
-The analysis integrates **GWAS summary statistics** with **developmental dynamic gene expression data** to identify critical age windows of genetic risk, characterize risk genes, and evaluate their biological relevance.
+The **core implementation of tDESE** is available on the [KGGSUM platform](https://pmglab.top/kggsum), where users can explore and apply the method directly.
+This repository provides the analysis and visualization code used in our study.

 ---

 ## 🧹 Developmental Expression Data Processing

 - **`preprocess/preprocess_gene_expr.py`**
-  Preprocesses developmental dynamic expression data from PsychENCODE, including quality control and extraction of covariates.
+  🧪 Preprocesses developmental dynamic expression data from PsychENCODE, including quality control and extraction of covariates.

 - **`preprocess/predict_age_expr_by_gam.py`**
   📈 Fits gene expression trajectories across age using a generalized additive model (GAM), with sex and RNA quality as covariates, and predicts the age-related component of expression at each year.

 - **`preprocess/predict_age_expr_by_gam_by_sex.py`**
-  Performs GAM fitting and prediction separately for males and females.
+  ⚧ Performs GAM fitting and prediction separately for males and females.

 ---